Kouric/Codepath-assignment-1/assignment_1_readme.md

 ### Notes
-was getting an error when working through the moviecell section<br>
+- Was getting an error when working through the moviecell section<br>
-Getting github desktop to push the updates.  turns out it was a folder issue.
+- Getting github desktop to push the updates.  turns out it was a folder issue.